MrShogun/MrShogun.github.io/content/en/authors/admin/_index.md

 ## About Me

-Dmitry Nikolaev is an author of 7 scientific articles, of which 2 are published in Scopus journals, 1 --- HAC, and 4 --- RSCI (conference materials).
-He is also a participant of 5 All-Russian conferences with international participation and 1 international congress.
+Dmitry Nikolaev is an author of 8 scientific articles, of which 2 are published in Scopus journals, 1 --- HAC, and 5 --- RSCI (conference materials).
+He is also a participant of 5 International conferences, 2 All-Russian conferences with international participation and 1 international congress.
 His research interests include queueing theory, mathematical theory of teletrafic and applied probability theory.